amk960/F-Instagram/README.md

 Javascript, HTML for front-end. php.myAdmin for maintaining the database. mySQL for modifying the database.
-Functionalities of he social media webpage include:
+Functionalities of the social media webpage include:
   Registering a user.
   Logging in.
   Following/Unfollowing.